2024 CMS Summer Meeting

 9:00 - 9:30 Ruxandra Moraru (University of Waterloo), Symplectic and Poisson geometry, Born geometry, ARTS 208

-9:00 - 9:30 Hadi Salmasian (University of Ottawa), The Representation Theory and Geometry of Quantum Algebras, ARTS 100
+9:00 - 9:30 Hadi Salmasian (University of Ottawa), The Representation Theory and Geometry of Quantum Algebras, Mapping a quantum group into a quantum Weyl algebra and applications, ARTS 100

 9:00 - 9:30 Evan Sundbo (University of Toronto), Geometry and Representation Theory, Twisted Quiver Varieties and Higgs Bundles, ARTS 108